google-ar/three.ar.js/API.md

 # three.ar.js API

+## new THREE.ARView(vrDisplay, renderer)

+Creates an ARView with a [VRDisplay] and a [THREE.WebGLRenderer].
+Handles the pass through camera differences between ARCore and ARKit platforms, and renders the camera behind your scene.

+### THREE.ARView#render()

+Renders the pass through camera.
+Usually called on every frame in a render loop before rendering other objects in the scene.

 ## new THREE.ARReticle(vrDisplay, innerRadius, outerRadius, color, easing)

 Creates a [THREE.Mesh] reticle to render via hit tests with the [VRDisplay].